AusDTO/service-handbook/_capability/3-prototyping/index.md

 ### Moving to level 2

- - Start pair-programming with your designers when implementing coded prototypes.
+ - Have designers and developers start pair-programming when implementing coded prototypes.
 [There](http://www.w3schools.com/html/default.asp) are [heaps](http://www.w3schools.com/css/default.asp) of free learning resources online to help people learn (or re-learn) how to build content for the web.
- - Start to publish with your prototypes on the open web.
+ - Start to publish your prototypes on the web.
 There are lots of free hosting options available and most of them support the agile delivery process.

 # Level 2